Gina Patrick

 • Cognitive Behavioral (CBT) External link

-Cognitive Behavioral Therapy (CBT), including Exposure and Response Prevention (ERP), is a well-established approach for treating anxiety, OCD, and phobias.
+Cognitive Behavioral Therapy (CBT), including Exposure and Response Prevention (ERP), is a well-established approach for treating anxiety, depression, OCD, and phobias.
 In our work, CBT helps you better understand how thoughts, emotions, and behaviors interact, and how small, intentional changes can reduce anxiety’s hold.
 The focus is on building awareness, flexibility, and more supportive ways of responding.

 • Exposure and Response Prevention Therapy External link